belisario-afk/sfb/server-relay/README.md

-# Song Fight Battle - TikTok Relay Server (Updated)
+# Song Fight Battle - TikTok Relay Server (Auto-Build Edition)

-This optional Node.js WebSocket relay listens to a TikTok Live chat and forwards chat messages to browser clients.
+This version attempts to build `tiktok-live-connector` from its GitHub source if the prebuilt `dist/index.js` is absent.

-## Why Was It Updated?
+## If You Just Want It to Work (No TikTok Right Now)

-- Previous config used `tiktok-live-connector@^1.7.0` which does not exist on npm, causing Render build failures.
+Set environment variable `TIKTOK_DISABLE=1` (Render or local).
-- Converted to CommonJS for compatibility because the library publishes CJS.
+Use Simulation mode in the client.
-- Correctly uses the `WebcastPushConnection` API.
+You can enable TikTok later by unsetting that variable.

-## Install & Run Locally
+## Install & Run

 ```bash
 cd server-relay